Oplax Hopf Algebras: The object X in Span

-\begin{remark} In general, asking for a monoid and comonoid object to be an oplax bimonoid amounts to specifying structure, not satisfying a property; it requires the existence of 2-cells subject to axioms.
-However, there are cases where that structure is unique when it exists, like above: for any pair of spans with common domain and codomain, if any leg of the target span is monic, then there can be at most one map of spans between them, as in \cref{phi12,phi34}.
-Explicity, for two maps of spans $u, v\colon S\to T$ like \cref{mapofspans}, if one leg $h\colon T\to X$ is monic, then $u=v$ since $h\circ u=f=h\circ v$. \end{remark}
+\begin{remark} In general, asking for a pseudomonoid and pseudocomonoid to be an oplax bimonoid amounts to specifying structure, not a property; it requires the existence of four 2-cells subject to axioms.
+However, there are cases like above where that structure is unique when it exists, according to \cref{rem:uniquespanmap}: in all cases \cref{phi12,phi34}, the target span has at least one monic leg. \end{remark}

 Finally, $X^2$ is an oplax Hopf monoid in $\Span$ as in \cref{oplaxHopfmonoid}.

 \begin{proposition} For any set $X$, the oplax bimonoid structure $(X^2,\mu,\eta,\zeta,\nu)$ uniquely extends to an oplax Hopf monoid structure on $X^2$. \end{proposition}